BlindMindStudios/AngelScript-JIT-Compiler/README.md

 *JIT_NO_SWITCHES*

 Disables native switch statements in the JIT.
 Native switches currently use a rather large amount of memory; disable this option for a smaller, but slower, output.

+*JIT_NO_SCRIPT_CALLS*

+Disables native script calls in the JIT.
+Native script calls are slightly faster, but may break on angelscript updates; disable this as a temporary workaround if they do.